 Greeting cards are simple pieces of paper with a 200 percent markup.
 And that’s before factoring in so-called “Hallmark holidays.”
 On a budget?
 Make your own cards – or better yet, if you have school-aged children, have them design one.
 This will likely amount to a more sentimental gesture and will leave a lasting impression.

 Most college students will shell out about $655 for required textbooks this year, according to the National Association of College Stores.
 It’s no secret that most of these books come with monster markups.
+Read 11 Ways to Save Big on College Textbooks for cost-cutting tips, from asking professors about coursework in advance to textbook rentals.

 An orchid can cost up to $25 per stem.
 Add Valentine’s Day or a wedding into the mix, and prices can surge.
 While disregarding flower purchases altogether isn’t always an option, shopping around for the best price is.
+Check out online retailers, and buy in season to help cut costs.

 Produce is often marked up as much as 75 percent.
 Buying in season is the best way to find a bargain.
 As we explain in our Seasonal Savings post, look for deals on grapefruits and oranges in January, asparagus in March, and melons in May.
 Also steer clear of pre-cut veggies and fruit, which often have an additional markup of about 40 percent.